Antisemitism in health care: Medieval and early modern Europe

+Contemporary drawing of Jews executed by immolation during the Black Death persecutions of 1350.
+Antiquitates Flandriae by Gilles Li Muisis (Royal Library of Belgium manuscript 1376/77).

 Some antisemitic conspiracies in medieval and early modern Europe took the form of fearing Jewish (or suspected Jewish) doctors.
 This fear seemed to be especially strong in 17th and 18th century Iberia, with conversos (Jews who had converted to Catholicism) often being targeted.
 For example, the Portuguese author Vicente da Costa de Mattos, in his 1622 work Breve discurso contra a heretica perfidia do judaismo, suggests that Jewish people who had pretended to convert to Christianity were entering medicine so that they could kill Catholics.
 This idea was also present in other parts of early modern Europe, such as in Germany.

 Jews were viewed in medieval Europe as vectors for the transmission of disease.
 Early modern works linked Jews to a variety of illnesses, arguing that the supposed prevalence in Jewish communities were due to the practices and conditions of the communities.
 Many of these ideas persisted into the 19th century.
 The myth of Jewish male menstruation from bleeding hemorrhoids was connected to violent beatings in their hindquarters as punishment for having crucified Jesus Christ.

+Modern period

 18th–19th century Europe

 With the development of the fields of psychology and psychiatry, Jews were accused of an inherent predisposition to a wade array of mental illnesses.
-In England, Jewish men were ridiculed for penile and sexual disorders and infections, which were blamed on their sexual pathology, lechery, and circumcision.
+In England, Jewish men were ridiculed for penile and sexual disorders and infections, which were blamed on their supposed sexual pathology, lechery, and on their circumcision.

 19th–20th century North America

 Beginning in 1854, Jewish hospitals were founded to counter discriminatory practices in medical education and physician hiring, and to address the unmet needs of poor and religiously observant Jewish patients.
 Quotas limiting admissions of Jews into medical schools reportedly existed in the United States from the 1920s until around 1970.
 Two episodes of antisemitic violence, one in 1916 and one in 1927, were connected to American medical schools during this time, both taking place in New York.
 In a 2025 article, Walter et al., argue there is evidence that past leaders of the American Psychological Association (APA) published antisemitic publications that promoted "scientific racism and eugenics", and that the APA have been silent on this history.

 In Canada, antisemitic social and economic boycotts, along with educational quotas, have been described from the 19th through the mid-20th century.
 In June 1934, interns at Notre Dame Hospital in Montreal began a strike after Jewish doctor Samuel Rabinovitch was hired at the hospital; the strike ended when Rabinovitch resigned four days later.

+During the AIDS crisis, Jews were accused of both manufacturing AIDS and of spreading it.